scott-good/blog/about.md

 1. Having navigated to the HCL Accelerate authentication page, log in using "admin" for both the Username and Password.
 Click "Login".
 2. On the "Getting started with HCL Accelerate" page, click "Install demo data" in the *Try sample demo data* panel.

-> HINT: Finding <b>Getting Started</b><br />
-   The Accelerate <i>Getting started</i> page is displayed once by default after the initial log in.
+> HINT: The Accelerate <i>Getting started</i> page is displayed once by default after the initial log in.
 If you are not presented with the "Getting started" page after authenticating with Accelerate, click the "?" on the top navigation bar and select "Getting started" from the list of options presented.

 3. When the demo data has finished loading (Install complete), navigate to the Settings page gear icon and click Integrations.
 4. Disable the EMRI_Bottleneck integration.